renatogoedert/PostdocAI/ProgrammingforAI/CA/README.md

 ![First Scatter Plot](./first%20graphs/scatter_performance_hours.png)

 The main reason for such dispersion was the use of purely random values in the generation.
-In order to provide a meaningful underlying pattern for analysis, this code was revised: instead of generating completely random values, a stochastic process was used that also imposed a minimum value of 20, and made "Past Performance" and "Quiz Participation" variables correlated with "Study Hours".
+In order to provide a meaningful underlying pattern for analysis, this code was revised: instead of generating completely random values, a stochastic process was used that also imposed a minimum value of 20, and made "Past Performance" and "Quiz Participation" variables correlated with "Study Hours", moreover, a course field and correlation for past performance and quiz participatin.
 Thus, a meaningful pattern was introduced into the data

 ![Code for Random data](./images/random_results_code.png)